 GeneCards Summary for ID4 Gene

 ID4 (Inhibitor Of DNA Binding 4, Dominant Negative Helix-Loop-Helix Protein) is a Protein Coding gene.
-Diseases associated with ID4 include oligoastrocytoma and acute leukemia.
-Among its related pathways are Signaling pathways regulating pluripotency of stem cells and TGF-beta signaling pathway (KEGG) and Id Signaling Pathway.
-GO annotations related to this gene include transcription corepressor activity and RNA polymerase II transcription factor binding.
+Among its related pathways are Signaling pathways regulating pluripotency of stem cells and TGF-beta signaling pathway (KEGG).
+GO annotations related to this gene include protein dimerization activity and RNA polymerase II transcription factor binding.
 An important paralog of this gene is ID3.

 UniProtKB/Swiss-Prot for ID4 Gene